Impact

 Risk and Exploitability

-The vulnerability is not listed in the CISA KEV catalog and no EPSS score is provided, meaning there is no publicly documented exploitation at this time.
+The vulnerability is not listed in the CISA KEV catalog and the EPSS score of < 1% indicates a very low probability of exploitation.
 The CVSS score of 6.5 indicates a moderate severity threat.
 Potential exploitation would likely occur via malicious web content that triggers the vulnerable path in the JIT compiler.
-Based on the description, it is inferred that an attacker could induce memory corruption by delivering crafted JavaScript to a vulnerable browser instance.
+Based on the information, it is inferred that an attacker could induce memory corruption by delivering crafted JavaScript to a vulnerable browser instance.

 OpenCVE Enrichment